 Dust mites are present everywhere, but thrive in damp environments with poor ventilation.
-Rooms with high moisture content, e.g. bedrooms, have an increased risk of the occupants showing symptoms of asthma.
+Rooms with high moisture content, such as bedrooms, have an increased risk of the occupants showing symptoms of asthma.

 In order to control dust mite levels, as well as mould and fungi, it is essential to keep the area in question dry.
-This may be done using a dehumidifier – or through heating – however the most (cost) effective way is to ventilate with fresh, preheated air.
-This will also reduce asthma attack frequency – a point outlined on the Better Health channel in their recommendations for an Asthma Friendly Home.
+This may be done using a dehumidifier – or through heating – however, the most (cost) effective way is to ventilate with fresh, preheated air.
+This will also reduce the frequency of asthma attacks – a point outlined on the Better Health channel in their recommendations for an Asthma Friendly Home.

-The key to reduce asthma is understanding the asthma triggers and gaining control, this link from the EPA provides valuable insights and suggests action to be taken to reduce asthma.
+The key to reduce asthma symptoms is understanding asthma triggers and using preventative measures to reduce them, the EPA provides valuable insights and suggests actions to reduce asthma here.

 Our solar collectors also filtrate the incoming air – preventing pollen from entering the house via the collector – and creating a slight positive pressure which acts as a barrier.
 Solar ventilation also offers other benefits such as reduced heating costs and offering a more comfortable indoor environment.